severalnines/docs/user-guide/mysql/manage.rst

 	- Enter the name of the database to be created.

 * **Create Database**
-	- Click to create a database.
+	- Creates the database.
+ClusterControl will ensure the database exists on all nodes in the cluster.

 Software Packages
 ``````````````````